-- and lit up on the instrument panel alongside messages "CHECK ABS", "CHECK BRAKING SYSTEM" and "CHECK ESC": ABS, ESC and emergency brake assist are deactivated.
-Braking is always enabled: - and STOP lit up on the instrument panel alongside the message "BRAKING SYSTEM FAULT": this indicates a fault in the braking system.
+- and lit up on the instrument panel alongside messages "Check ABS", "Check braking system" and "Check ESC": ABS, ESC and emergency brake assist are deactivated.
+Braking is always enabled: - lit on the instrument panel accompanied by the message "Braking system fault": this indicates a fault with the braking system.